 - UNICEF was established by the UN as an Emergency Fund to providing food, clothing, and health care to the children affected by famine and disease in Europe after World War II—and won the Noble Peace Prize in 1965 for being an organization that provides safety for the world’s most vulnerable citizens (1946)

 - More than 150 countries united under the Kyoto Protocal agreeing to take steps to control greenhouse gas emissions (1997)

-- Sinn Fein’s Gerry Adams became the first Irish Republican Army ally to meet a British leader in 76 years, Prime Minister Tony Blair (1997)
+- Sinn Fein’s Gerry Adams became the first Irish Republican Army ally to meet a British leader in 76 years, talking with Prime Minister Tony Blair (1997)

 - China joined the World Trade Organization (2001)

 And, on this day in 1725, American Founding Father George Mason was born.

 The Virginia planter, politician, and neighbor to George Washington, refused to sign the U.S. Constitution as a delegate to the Convention.
 His objections influenced lawmakers, like fellow Virginian James Madison, to write and include a Bill of Rights later.
 Mason wrote the Virginia Declaration of Rights that served as a model for the federal version, which is why he is known as the Father of the US Bill of Rights.
 It was ratified in 1791, a year before Mason died.
 Many clauses in the US Constitution also bear George Mason’s stamp, but he is mostly obscure to most Americans.

 And, on this day in 1964, Canadian swimmer Carolyn Waldo was born.